stressboi/splunk_wineventcode_secanalysis/README.md

 Thanks to all security researchers that provided public info on event code recommendations - sources for this are linked from the Lookup Overview page, Count of Codes by Authority panel.

-If you want a .spl version of this look in the root of this repo.
+If you want a .spl version of this look in the root of this repo - removed temporarily but will put it back soon!

 1-12-20: Fixed a bug with missing host input, fixed drilldowns from timecharts.